-This course is required for all mandated reporters – those who are required to report any and all suspected cases of child abuse that they are aware of.
+All mandated reporters — those who are required to report any and all suspected cases of child abuse or maltreatment/neglect that they are aware of.

 Once enrolled in the course, learners will complete: